hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/100__Praveen_R._Bhat.md

 lalitaalaalitah at lalitaalaalitah.com> wrote:

 >
-> ​No difference.
+> No difference.
 You just went for sUtra-s, while I mentioned adhikaraNa-s.
 >

 Okay,  thanks.